mlucy/mnist_aec_pytorch/experiments/results/results.md

 rising in loss earlier than they do and at a slightly higher loss.
 That seems suspicious to me, I should double-check the training code.

+(This might also explain the persistently-slightly-higher loss in Experiment 3 if there's some training difference.)

 # Experiment 3 (Table 1)

 ## Theirs: